DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

 ### Restore the user data

+  Assuming clean start.

+  * start the bitwarden container: `docker-compose up -d`
+  * let it run so it creates its file structure
-  - down the container `docker-compose down`</br>
+  * down the container `docker-compose down`
+  * in `bitwarden/bitwarden-data/`</br>
-  - replace `db.sqlite3` with the one from the backup
+    replace `db.sqlite3` with the one from the backup `BACKUP.bitwarden.db.sqlite3`</br>
-  - replace attachments folder with the one from the backup
+    replace `attachments` directory with the one from the archive `BACKUP.attachments.tar.gz`
-  - start the container `docker-compose up -d`
+  * start the container `docker-compose up -d`